 Bachelor’s degree in Marine and Environmental Science from Adelphi University.

 State of New York, Eastern District of New York, Southern District of New York

 James Rigano has concentrated his practice exclusively in environmental law for more than three decades.
 Mr. Rigano has served in the Enforcement Division of the United States Environmental Protection Agency, where he was involved in a variety of water pollution control programs and was environmental counsel to the New York Power Authority.

 He has extensive experience in subsurface contamination and solid waste issues and has represented clients in numerous matters before environmental regulatory agencies.
 He has negotiated the environmental issues in numerous transactions and has handled a broad range of cases involving wetlands, open space, and air pollution issues, and has litigated cost recovery actions.
 Mr. Rigano has had extensive experience with subsurface soil gas issues.

 Mr. Rigano has extensive experience with environmental issues in brownfield development projects.
 He has negotiated technical and environmental issues and has addressed a host of complex regulatory concerns in the redevelopment of contaminated property.
 Mr. Rigano was environmental counsel for the New York Power Authority where he was involved in the permitting and environmental issues associated with hydroelectric facilities and major transmission lines.

 Prior to practicing law, Mr. Rigano was employed for five years as an environmental scientist conducting research on the environmental effects of electric power generation.

-Mr. Rigano is an officer of the Environmental Section of the New York State Bar Association.
-He serves on the Board of the Nassau County Boy Scouts and St. Paul’s Greek Orthodox Church.
+Mr. Rigano is the Chair of the Environmental and Energy Law Section of the New York State Bar Association for 2022 to 2023 and Chair of the of St. Paul Nursery School in Hempstead, New York.
+He also serves on the Board of the Nassau County Boy Scouts and St. Paul’s Greek Orthodox Church.